I'm a fan of DIY. I have tested this bath bomb recipe many times, as well as fun variations of it.

 Essential Oil or Scents

-1. Measure out 1/2 a cup of epsom salt and citric acid, and 1 cup of sodium bicarbonate.
+1. Measure out 1/2 cup of Epsom salt, 1/2 cup of citric acid, and 1 cup of sodium bicarbonate.

 2. Mix the dry ingredients.